Boidkan/Crypto-Tracker/README.md

 # Crypto-Tracker
 Simple script for tracking daily changes in crypto assets.

-This scipt will continuously run and will generate and updated a csv file with prices for your crypto assets over time.
+This script will continuously run and will generate and updated a csv file with prices for your crypto assets over time.

 ## How to run

 This used python 3 so you might need to use the command `python3 CryptoTracker.py`.
 You will also need to create a config json file and add it to the directory.
+Or you can specify the config file path when running the script like so `python3 CryptoTracker ~/YOUR_DIR/SOME_CONFIG_FILE.json`

 ## Config.json

-This script expect to have a Config.json file in the same directory.
+If you don't specify a config file this script expect to have a Config.json file in the same directory.
 This is what data it expects:

 ```{
   "key": "YOUR_API_KEY",